Saukkoriipi/Helsinki_population_development/README.md

 ## Population in Helsinki metropolitan area years 1997 to 2019

 ### Introduction
 This project has been done as a final work for the course Automating GIS-processes.
-In this project, I have studied population development in close range (max 500 meters) from metro and train stations.
+The project aim was to study population development in close range (max 500 meters) from metro and train stations.

 In 2017 new metro line was opened (Länsimetro) and a new train line in 2015 (Kehärata).
 We can see from the results of how the building of new stations affects the population development in the vicinity of the new station.